All Episodes

 The fascinating thing about that, Linda, did you pick this up?

-Is they're referring to a child in the womb as a baby.
+Is they're referring to a child in the womb as a baby, they're talking about feelings that a baby would have.

-And yet I bet if you surveyed most of these people at the Today Show, they probably support no restrictions on abortion.
+And yet, I bet if you surveyed most of these people at the Today Show, they probably support no restrictions on abortion.

-I may be mistaken.
+I may be mistaken, that's just a guess.

-Government can't tell her what she can and cannot do with her body.
+Woman has a right to choose, government can't tell her what she can and cannot do with her body.

-But now they're now talking about a baby that can feel, sense, and even taste food.
+But they're now talking about a baby that can feel, sense, and even taste food.

-That that kind of blew me away.
+That kind of blew me away.

-And so they forgot to say things like it's not a baby until it's born, or it's just a fetus, or it doesn't have it doesn't feel pain.
+And so, they forgot to say things like, it's not a baby until it's born, or it's just a fetus, or it doesn't have pain, it doesn't have a heartbeat, like Stacey Abrams claims to say.

 You mentioned Stacey Abrams.